kitschmaster/rubyongo/info/devlog.markdown

 it's getting a bit more serious now. my wife is starting a company, she needs a shop.

-ii wanted to use rubyongo and set it up first. show her and if she's fine with it, ii won't need to fall into shopify...
+ii wanted to use rubyongo and set it up first. show her and if she's fine with it, ii won't need to fall into shopify's hole...

 so let's get this working... seems like the upgrading code does some mistakes...